finopsfoundation/capabilities/finops-maturity-assessment.md

     4. Purchases are made following coverage and utilization KPIs (15 points)
     5. We have some ability to return / trade-in unused inventory (20 points)

-## Continuous Improvement And Operations
+## Continuous Improvement & Operations

 1. What are you doing for policy enforcement in the cloud (choose one)
     1. Don’t know (0 points)